AlexaCRM/integration-dynamics/readme.txt

 = 1.2.32 =

-* Add authentication using Application Id and Client Secret
+* Added authentication using Application Id and Client Secret
-* Prevent explicit php notices in some cases
+* Prevented explicit php notices in some cases

 = 1.2.31 =